NeuroTechnology Studio

 MERFISH

-The studio has launched a collaboration with the laboratory of Jeffrey Moffitt at Boston Children’s Hospital, to establish a MERFISH facility within the NeuroTechnology Studio.
+In collaboration with the laboratory of Jeffrey Moffitt at Boston Children’s Hospital, we have established a MERFISH facility within the NeuroTechnology Studio.
 MERFISH (multiplex error-redundant fluorescent in situ hybridization) is a method for identifying, localizing and quantifying thousands of RNA species at cellular and subcellular level.
 Dr Moffitt was one of the coinventors of MERFISH during his postdoc in the lab of Xiaowei Zhuang at Harvard, and he continues to develop the method in his own lab at BCH.
-The MERFISH system in the Neurotechnology Studio will closely mirror the one in Dr Moffitt’s lab.
-We are currently in the stage of generating pilot data and final testing, and our aim is to make this technology widely available to the NTS user community.
+The MERFISH system in the Neurotechnology Studio closely mirrors the one in Dr Moffitt’s lab.
+Several pilot projects are currently underway, and our aim is to make this technology widely available to the NTS user community.